notaryproject/notary/docs/command_reference.md

 ## Terminology Reference
 1. **GUN**: Notary uses Globally Unique Names (GUNs) to identify trusted collections.
 2. **Target**: Notary refers to the files the framework is used to distribute as "target files".
 Target files are opaque to the framework.
 Whether target files are packages containing multiple files, single text files, or executable binaries is irrelevant to Notary.
-3. **Trusted Collection**: A trusted collection is a conceptual source of target files of interest to the application.
+3. **Trusted Collection**: A trusted collection is a set of target files of interest to the application.
+4. **Notary Repository**: A notary repository refers to the set of signed metadata files that describe a trusted collection.
-4. **Key roles**:
+5. **Key roles**:
     - **Root**: The root role delegates trust to specific keys trusted for all other top-level roles used in the system.
     - **Targets**: The targets role's signature indicates which target files are trusted by clients.
     - **Delegations**: the targets role can delegate full or partial trust to other roles.
 Delegating trust means that the targets role indicates another role (that is, another set of keys and the threshold required for trust) is trusted to sign target file metadata.